Fixed price of Coca-Cola from 1886 to 1959: Attempts to raise prices

 The Coca-Cola Company sought ways to increase the five cent price, even approaching the U.S. Treasury Department in 1953 to ask that they mint a 7.5 cent coin.
 The Treasury was unsympathetic.
-In another attempt, The Coca-Cola Company briefly implemented a strategy where one in every nine vending machine bottles was empty.
+In another attempt, Coca-Cola briefly planned a strategy where one in every nine vending machine bottles was empty.
 The empty bottle was called an "official blank".
 This meant that, while most nickels inserted in a vending machine would yield cold drinks, one in nine patrons would have to insert two nickels in order to get a bottle.
-This effectively raised the price to 5.625 cents.
-Coca-Cola never implemented this strategy on a national scale.
+This effectively would have raised the price to 5.625 cents.
+Coca-Cola never implemented this strategy.

 The end of the practice

 Throughout its history, the price of Coca-Cola had been especially sticky, but in the 1940s, inflation in the United States had begun to accelerate, making nickel Coke unsustainable.
 As early as 1950, Time reported Coca-Cola prices went up to six cents.
-In 1951, Coca-Cola stopped placing "five cents" on new advertising material, and Forbes Magazine reported on the "groggy" price of Coca-Cola.
+In 1951, Coca-Cola stopped placing "five cents" on new advertising material, and Forbes magazine reported on the "groggy" price of Coca-Cola.
 After Coca-Cola president Robert Woodruff's plan to mint a 7.5 cent coin failed, Business Weekly reported Coke prices as high as 6, 7, and 10 cents, around the country.
 By 1959, the last of the nickel Cokes had been sold.